 Addison Del Mar

-French flavors and techniques prevail among the white tablecloths at this establishment, the sole Five-Star and Five Diamond restaurant in Southern California.
-Foie gras, duck, and escargot grace the summer menu crafted by Chef William Bradley, a four-time James Beard Award nominee.
-Bradley is also among a very small group (160 chefs on five continents) to hold the title of Relais & Châteaux Grand Chef, and the 2014 winner of the Robb Report’s Culinary Masters Competition.
+In 2022, the Michelin organization — which confers the world’s most-recognized and coveted dining honors — awarded an exceedingly rare third star to Addison at the Fairmont Grand Del Mar in San Diego’s Carmel Valley.
+The honor comes after Addison earned its first Michelin star in 2019 and its second in 2021.
+With that distinction, Addison becomes one of just seven restaurants in the state to boast three stars, and the only one in all of Southern California.
+Under the acclaimed Chef William Bradley, a four-time James Beard Award nominee, Addison specializes in California gastronomy.
+Bradley is among a very small group (160 chefs on five continents) to hold the title of Relais & Châteaux Grand Chef, and he was the 2014 winner of the Robb Report's Culinary Masters Competition.
 Despite the many plaudits, Bradley is known as the kind of chef beloved by chefs, not just the media.

 Herb & Wood